Updated: Oct 24, 2022

 When we talk seriously to each other our conversations soon turn to sharing stories and we do something with stories that delights us.
 We make links.
 We see patterns.
-If we don't think we have got the thread we ask questions.
+If we don't think we have got the thread, we ask questions.
 Where are you going with this?
-We offer our own perspectives and in the process the story telling becomes more conversational.
-This conversational quality of story sharing is important.
-It opens a space for reconsolidation of the story and two working memories are in joint action.
+We offer our own perspectives and, in the process, the story telling becomes more conversational.
+This conversational quality of story sharing is important to making links but also for seeing where the gaps.
+It opens a space for reconsolidation of the story and our individual working memories are in joint action and create a bigger space for reflecting in the moment.
 This conversational working memory space is extended even more with a map of the key words of the story on paper between us.

-Making a link means tolerating the awareness of knowing that A led to B. Noticing and naming a gap means tolerating not knowing if there is another link or story between A and B. To make sense of gap we need to avoid rushing to closure around one story of explanation or another.
+Making a link means tolerating the awareness of knowing that A led to B. Noticing and naming a gap means tolerating not knowing if there is another link or story between A and B. To make sense of gaps we need to avoid rushing to closure around one story of explanation or another.
+Rushing is always tempting for everyone.
 It is what for me is storying the story too quickly.
-We do this when we want to avoid embarrassment, cricisim, and shame we close the story prematurely or in a superficial manner of covering up.
+We do this when we want to avoid embarrassment, cricisim, and shame, we close the story prematurely or in a superficial manner of covering up.

+Of course, links are essential.
+Cause and effect, call and response, push and pull.
 Links give us leverage -something to go on.
 We help each other link the links.
+It gives us orchestral ability.
 It gives us confidence to untangle the tangled memories and see patterns.
-Like untying knots and unravelling wires and cables, it takes time, co operation and patience.
+Like untying knots and unravelling wires and cables, it takes time, co-operation and patience.
 In the process we discover gaps and ties that are broken.
 We need to notice the gaps and give attention to the process of unravelling and straightening.
 The gaps may appear and then vanish.
-We might want things to add up but we need to notice when they don't.
-Gaps are dynamic. they can be invisible and easily bypassed.
+We might want things to add up, but we need to notice when they don't.
+We need to make friends with gaps.
+I learnt slowly as a therapist to be able to say I don't know how that led to this or how these things fit together.
+Gaps can be invisible and easily bypassed.
 Gaps are where links lie ready to be made or circled round carefully and respectfully with a promise to return now and then with compassion and curiosity.